 For 20 years, Brady had the benefit of playing with the powerful Patriots’ defense.
 His first three Super Bowls should be attributed to the legendary Patriots’ defense (which included current Hall of Famer Ty Law and legend Otis Smith) more than to Brady`s skills.

 Moreover, that defense was guided by one of the greatest coaches of all time, Bill Belichick.
 As head coach of the Patriots, the all-powerful Belichick, has had 19 straight seasons with a winning record.
 (Outside of the 2000 and 2020 seasons, he never had a losing record.)
-It can be easily assumed, then, that he can make the extraordinary out of the ordinary, like taking a sixth-round pick quarterback and make him into one of the best ever.
+It can be easily assumed, then, that he can make the extraordinary out of the ordinary, like taking a sixth-round pick quarterback and make him into one of the best ever, as Belichik himself claims.
 Thus, Brady`s legacy should really be attributed to Belichick and his team’s defense.

 Brady plays in an easier era

 New rules and regulations make the game softer and quarterback life easier.
 It`s no secret that during the 70`s and the 80`s, NFL defenses were bigger, tougher and meaner.
 The game was harder for quarterbacks back then as the stats reflects.